-Our developmental objective is to create jobs and apprenticeships and to improve working conditions in our partner countries.
-The Special Initiative thus is assisting with the implementation of the G20 investment partnership Compact with Africa and the Marshall Plan with Africa.
+The development objective is to work together with companies to create up to 100,000 good jobs and to improve working conditions and social protection in its eight African partner countries: Côte d’Ivoire, Egypt, Ethiopia, Ghana, Morocco, Rwanda, Senegal and Tunisia.
+The Special Initiative thus is assisting with the implementation of the G20 investment partnership Compact with Africa and BMZ’s Africa Strategy.

 If there are barriers to investment or trade – for example a local shortage of skilled labour, insufficient performance of the local supply industry or poor infrastructure – we examine how these can be dismantled to pave the way for investments.
 For this purpose, we for example conduct project development workshops with companies in Germany and in our partner countries as part of our Business & Invest Lab.

 Small and medium-sized are a driver of job creation on the African continent.
 In order to enhance the competitiveness of SMEs in Africa, we support them in tapping into new markets.
 At the same time, we promote cooperation between European (particularly German) and African SMEs, for example to strengthen cooperation and supply structures and to internationalise value chains.

 We specifically promote attractive business locations and growth industries that promise long-term success in the partner countries, including industrial estates and business parks.
 These include the automotive and aviation sector in Tunisia, the textiles industry and the agricultural sector in Ethiopia, and the information and communications technology (ICT) sector in Senegal, although our support is not limited to these industries.